Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt4-fourth-year.md

 Ava made the introductions.
 "Adam: Ben, Charlotte."

-There was a round of "nice to meet you"s and "Hi"s with matching handshakes and it dawned on Charlotte that Adam was actually...rather dorky.
+There was a round of "nice to meet you"s and "Hi"s with matching handshakes and it dawned on Charlotte that Adam was actually... rather dorky.
 He geeked out hugely over Ben's tattoos when the Koi carp Ben was sporting today decided to swim up his sleeve and down the other arm just as they were shaking hands.

 "Oh my *God* where do I get those?!"
 He demanded.
 "Can you turn them off so they don't show?"